Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: EVALUATION

-The pre-determined threshold $\beta$, \textit{i.e.}, the threshold that determines the label of training data during positive unlabeled learning, may affect the performance by affecting the label distribution of training samples.
-We hereon evaluate the sensitivity of RTAnomaly to this hyper-parameter on three datasets.
-We change the value of $\beta$ while keeping all other parameters unchanged to guarantee fairness.
-Specifically, for the three datasets, we select the value of $\beta$ ranging from 0.6 to 1 at a step of 0.1.
-When the value of $\beta$ is 1, it is equivalent to the variant without positive unlabeled learning since all the samples have an anomaly score lower than 1, and all samples will be seen as normal.
+The threshold $\alpha$ is the parameter that determines the sparsity of the relational learning, while the threshold $\beta$, \textit{i.e.}, the parameter that determines the label of training data during positive unlabeled learning, may affect the performance by affecting the label distribution of training samples.
+We hereon evaluate the sensitivity of \nm to these two hyper-parameters on two industrial datasets.
+We change the value of $\alpha$ and $\beta$ while keeping all other parameters unchanged in our experiments to guarantee fairness.
+Specifically, we choose the value of $\alpha$ in an appropriate range from 0.3 to 0.7 at a step of 0.1.
+The value of $\beta$ is selected, ranging from 0.6 to 1 at a step of 0.1.
+When the value of $\beta$ is 1, it is equivalent to the variant without positive unlabeled learning since all samples will be seen as normal.
 When the value of $\beta$ is lower than 0.5, a large portion of samples will be labeled as anomalous and introduce severe noise to training data, which is not the case in the real scenario.

-Figure {\ref{fig:4}} presents the experimental results of RQ4.
-On the one hand, the F1 score of RTAnomaly is stable under different values of $\beta$ at the interval between 0.6 to 1.0, which means that the performance does not rely heavily on the selection of threshold during positive unlabeled learning.
-On the other hand, a good threshold indeed helps improve the accuracy of our model.
-In dataset A, the best threshold is between 0.7 to 0.8, while in dataset B, the best threshold is between 0.8 to 0.9.
+Figure {\ref{Sensitivity}} presents the experimental results of RQ4.
+For the threshold $\alpha$, the performance is relatively stable under different settings.
+It can be attributed to the distribution of learned graph attention scores, which are either close to 0 or 1.
+The polarization of graph attention scores means that the threshold chosen within the aforementioned range tends not to impact the performance in a significant manner, thus stable across different values of $\alpha$.
+This makes \nm easy to deploy in practice.
+For parameter $\beta$, a good threshold indeed helps improve the accuracy of our model.
+In dataset A, the best threshold is between 0.7 and 0.8, while in dataset B, the best threshold is between 0.8 and 0.9.
 This is because the anomaly ratio of Dataset B is slightly lower than Dataset A, so a lower amount of unlabeled anomalous samples exist in the training part.
-Similarly, as the anomaly ratio of SMD is the lowest (around 2\%), the best threshold is between 0.9 to 1.
-Compared to without positive unlabeled learning, a properly selected threshold would improve the recall because some abnormal behaviors have been labeled as positive, and these abnormal patterns would be reported in the testing set and thus reduce the false negative.
+Compared to without positive unlabeled learning, a properly selected threshold would improve recall because some abnormal behaviors have been labeled as positive, and these abnormal patterns would be reported in the testing set, thus reducing false negatives.